ds2-lab/NotebookOS/docs/README.md

 ![Docker Swarm System Architecture Diagram](docker_swarm_arch.png)

+## Clients

+Similar to conventional Jupyter environments, clients interact with the platform by transmitting notebook operations via HTTP or WebSocket messages to the platform’s Jupyter Server (Step 1 in Figure 3).

+## Jupyter Server

+The Jupyter Server delivers essential services, exposing APIs and REST endpoints that are utilized by Jupyter web applications such as [Jupyter Notebook](https://jupyter.org/) and [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/).

+## Global Scheduler

+The Global Scheduler is tasked with creating distributed kernels and overseeing the provisioning of their replicas, a process delegated to another component known as the Local Scheduler.
+It handles most of the platform’s resource management, including assigning compute resources (CPUs, host memory, and GPUs) to Distributed Kernel replicas, managing failures, migrating kernel replicas, and enabling auto-scaling.

+Additionally, the Global Scheduler facilitates message routing from Jupyter clients to the appropriate Distributed Kernel replicas.
+Each message sent from a Jupyter client and relayed by the Jupyter Server (Step 2) includes details such as the unique identifier of the intended kernel.
+The Global Scheduler examines this information and directs the message to the corresponding kernel replicas.
+Messages are first forwarded to the Local Scheduler of the designated kernel replica (Step 3).

+## Local Scheduler

+The platform deploys a Local Scheduler on each GPU server, which is responsible for forwarding messages from the Global Scheduler to the relevant kernel replica on its host machine.
+It also handles the provisioning and lifecycle management of the containers hosting the kernel replicas, ensuring proper cleanup when a kernel shuts down.
+When the Local Scheduler receives a message from the Global Scheduler, it forwards it to the appropriate kernel replica (Step 4).

+## Distributed Kernel.

+The Distributed Kernel comprises three replicas that use the Raft SMR protocol to replicate and synchronize the CPU-memory state of the IPython process (Step 5).
+To determine which replica will execute GPU tasks, the platform employs a lightweight executor election protocol that selects a replica with adequate GPU resources (Step 6).

+## Distributed Data Store.

+The platform relies on a Distributed Data Store for storing and replicating large objects (Step 7).
+Large data items, such as model parameters, are saved in the Distributed Data Store and asynchronously copied whenever the platform detects GPU overload, prompting a switch to a different executor replica or the migration of an existing one to another GPU server.

+The platform supports multiple different distributed data store implementations, including AWS S3, HDFS, and Redis.
+Adding support for additional storage backends is trivial and involves implementing a simple Python interface.

 # Project Architecture - Kubernetes

 The following diagram reflects the current system architecture when the system is deployed atop a Kubernetes cluster.